graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {field} be the first entry in {fields}.
 - Let {argumentValues} be the result of {CoerceArgumentValues(subscriptionType, field, variableValues)}.
-- Let {fieldStream} be the result of running {ResolveFieldEventStream(subscriptionType, initialValue, fieldName, argumentValues)}.
+- Let {sourceStream} be the result of running {ResolveFieldEventStream(subscriptionType, initialValue, fieldName, argumentValues)}.
-- Return {fieldStream}.
+- Return {sourceStream}.

 ResolveFieldEventStream(subscriptionType, rootValue, fieldName, argumentValues):